Instructional Schedule - Fall, Winter, & Spring Quarter:

 Conferences and Questions:

-- Please call Heather Byars at (205) 978-9671 if you have any questions concerning lesson progress, billing, etc. Leave a message if there is no answer.
-(The phone will not be answered during lessons.)
+- Please email me if you have any questions concerning lesson progress, billing, etc.

 Broken Arm Policy: